 The 500 Won/Yen Coin Swap

 The Japanese government changed the 500 yen coin in 2000, so this scam no longer works on machines.
 However, the coins are still around the same size and weight.
 Unscrupulous vendors might still try to pass a 500 won coin off on unwary travelers as part of their change.
 They usually drop it “by accident” and exchange it with less valuable coins.

 First, let’s talk about “table charges.”
 These are not scams, though many tourists don’t see it that way.
 Many restaurants and bars are rather small, and some time in the past Japanese business owners came up with the notion that you should pay for the use of their space as well as the food.
 After the wait staff takes your order, they will bring a small snack to your table (peanuts, bread, etc.).
 The snack, despite appearing without a request, is not free (but it is also not very expensive).
 Though this seems unfair to many travelers, the practice is quite common in establishments throughout Japan.
-The restaurants will do this to Japanese and non-Japanese alike.
+Restaurants will do this to Japanese and non-Japanese alike.

 Credit Card Fraud

 Even today, there are many Japanese establishments that do not accept credit cards.
 However, they have become a popular part of Tokyo scams, either by overcharging the victim or stealing the card and going on a shopping spree.
 Be aware of your wallet at all times.
 If you become a victim, contact your bank.

 Drinking alone is never a good idea, and it’s even worse in Roppongi and Kabukicho.
 You go into a seedy-looking bar, place an order, the bartender or an accomplice spikes your drink, and you pass out shortly thereafter.
 This is an ongoing problem that occurs so frequently that the US Embassy has a page warning about it.